KHEngineering/RoboRio/vision/cameratest.md

 We can use the total time to process a frame to determine how many frames per second we can process on each device without missing frames.

+Now a word of caution, the best is kind of a best case scenario for estimating processing time.
+It doesn't account for any overhead.
+Overhead is any other external process which takes away CPU time from your processing thread, thus increasing processing time.

+For example:
+	- Other Opperating system services
+	- servicing other program threads
+	- waiting for another thread to release a mutex lock
+	- other programs running on the device
+	- etc.

+To truely get an accurate account of performance, these overhead processing times will need to be accounted for as well.
+All of the above will increase your effective processing time.

 ## 1.2 Test Objectives:
 In this test we will be focusing on 3 test scenarios: